We have one of the largest selections of alpine touring bindings

 Can I use a frame-type AT binding with big skis as my only setup?
 Yes.
 Heavier frame bindings often use the same release mechanisms as their alpine counterparts and are extremely reliable.

 How about adapters that let me use the alpine bindings I already own?
-There are a few adapters that work with alpine bindings which allow you to go into tour mode.
+There are a few systems that allow you to go into tour mode and still use your alpine bindings for skiing down:

 The MFD Alltime Plate - Plate is mounted to your skis, alpine bindings are mounted to it, and the MFD plate hinges up and down.